Blackjacx/Development/mobile-interview-questions.md

 - You actively push your limits in TDD and CI
 - You know how to work with fastlane and how to automate build processes using shell scripts
 - You developed at least one app that needs data persitence using data bases like CoreData, SQLite
-- Migrated at least one project from Obj-C > Swift or Java > Kotlin

 # What We Need From You In Advance?